This term is used to describe a fluid-filled cavity.

 The coelom acts as a shock absorber and a hydrostatic skeleton.

 Longitudinal and circular waves can be efficiently transmitted through the hydrostatic skeleton.

-There are two types of animals, diploblastic animals and triptoblastic animals, which have been categorized according to the development of the embryo.
+There are two types of animals, diploblastic and triploblastic animals, categorized according to the embryo’s development.

-Diploblastic animals, as their name implies, have two layers of cells, that is, the outer layer, which is called the ectoderm, and the inner layer called the endoderm.
+As their name implies, Diploblastic animals have two layers of cells: the outer layer, the ectoderm, and the inner layer, called the endoderm.

 Tryptoblastic animals have an extra layer of cells between the ectoderm and endoderm called the mesoderm.